-Ask copywriters what's the one thing that can insanely improve the copy?
-And even before you could finish, they'll scream in unison — "Headlines".
+Ask copywriters: What's the one thing that can insanely improve the copy?
+And before you could finish, they'll scream in unison — "Headlines".

 Think about it.

 How many times have you read a blog, clicked an ad, played a podcast, or scrolled to the bottom of the website just because the headline lured you?

 Since the headline is the first thing your readers see, it should grab attention.
 It should be like an oasis in the desert; a chandelier in the hallway; a Victoria's Secret billboard at a signal.
 You got the point.

 But how do you write such attention-grabbing headlines?

 Well, use this time-tested 4 U's formula.

-The 4 U's stands for urgent, unique, ultra-specific, and useful.
+The 4 U's stand for urgent, unique, ultra-specific, and useful.
 This is a simple and effective technique used by copywriters for decades.
-And in the next few minutes, you'll learn it too.
+Here, let's take a look.

 Urgency is among the most used marketing techniques in copywriting.

 The idea here is to make the readers act now — be it clicking your ad, reading your blog, or placing the order.

-Marketers often create a sense of urgency to drive sales with limited-time deals, such as discounts valid for a few hours or a limited number of products.
-Here urgency is created using scarcity.
+Marketers often create a sense of urgency to drive sales with limited-time deals.
+Here, they create urgency is created using scarcity.

 This technique is equally effective when writing headlines — drawing the reader in to read the rest of the copy or article.

 Say something unique or say something usual in a new way.
 This will make your headline cut through the clutter and convey to the readers that your offer is something unique.

 Your headline is fighting for attention amidst hundreds of other content.
-You gotta stand out to cut through the clutter and you can do it by saying something unique.
+You gotta stand out to cut through the clutter, and you can do it by saying something unique.

 Look at this headline.
 It's considered the most famous automobile ad ever written.

 “At 60 miles an hour, the loudest noise in the New Rolls-Royce comes from the electric clock”